estatewatch/estatewatch.github.io/content/estates/almaestate.md

 <img src="src/images/almaah.png" alt="alt text">

-Following this, several S73 and S96A applications were submitted increasing the total number of homes to 1,080 homes and increase the number of affordable homes to 444 (with 222 social rent).
+Following this, several S73 and S96A applications were submitted increasing the total number of homes to 1,080 homes and increasing the number of affordable homes to 444 (with 222 social rent).

 In 2016 Enfield issued a compulsory purchase order for homes on the estate.
 In its [Statement of Reasons](/images/almacpo.pdf) justifying the Order, Enfield relies on its own neglect of the estate as justification for its demolition: